ARES – Amateur Radio Emergency Service

 ares-cl-lrg

 The Amateur Radio Emergency Service (ARES) consists of licensed amateurs who have voluntarily registered their qualifications and equipment for communications duty in the public service when disaster strikes.
-Every licensed amateur, regardless of membership in ARRL or any other local or national organization, is eligible for membership in the ARES.
-The only qualification, other than possession of an Amateur Radio license, is a sincere desire to serve.
+Every licensed amateur, regardless of membership in ARRL or any other local or national organization, is eligible to apply for membership in the ARES.
+The only qualification for entry level membership, other than possession of an Amateur Radio license, is a sincere desire to serve.
 Because ARES is an amateur service, only amateurs are eligible for membership.
 The possession of emergency-powered equipment is desirable, but is not a requirement for membership.

 ARRL West Central Florida Section ARES – Alert Status